 - Active Directory Lightweight Directory Services - a basic version of Active Directory Domain Services.
 This feature's purpose is to provide only the directory services.
 A scenario in which it can be used is when you have applications that need to have access to a directory service but they do not need to access an Active Directory database.
 This feature can be used even in environments where no Active Directory domains exist.
 As you can imagine, this feature is not needed for casual Windows users.
 It is useful only to developers and for businesses that use applications which require this feature.

 - Hyper-V - is a Windows feature that lets you create and run virtual machines.
 It is similar to other popular software like VirtualBox or VMware.
-However, Microsoft went for the next level in terms of performance: Hyper-V is faster than other similar technologies, as its processes are run at a lower level in the operating system.
+However, Microsoft went to the next level in terms of performance: Hyper-V is faster than other similar technologies, as its processes are run at a lower level in the operating system.
 This means the virtual machines are closer to the physical layer (the actual hardware) and thus operate faster.
 If you are interested in working with virtual machines, you should consider installing this feature.
-Otherwise you don't need it.
+Otherwise, you don't need it.

 - Internet Explorer 11 - Microsoft's default Internet browser.
 You should keep it only if you are interested in using it.
 Before removing it, please make sure that you have another browser installed.
 When you turn off this feature, its shortcuts are removed from the system and it can no longer be used.